Medical Device Waste: Who is Responsible?

 Radioactive waste includes radiotherapy machines and radium in tubes and needles.
 This is regulated by federal and state agencies and disposed of accordingly.

-For further information or assistance with device waste, recycling, downcycling, upcycling, resource recovery and suggested updates to this resource, please contact Gordon Stenning via the MTAA website.
+For further information or assistance with device waste, recycling, downcycling, upcycling, resource recovery, and suggestions for updates to this resource, please contact Gordon Stenning via the MTAA website.